 A victim with a restitution order does not need to “sue” the defendant because the judgment has already been made by the Court.
-After obtaining the Order For Restitution and Abstract Of Judgment (#CR-110), a victim may pursue collection of the debt on his/her own, or may contact a judgment collection service or collections attorney for expert advice and to ensure that their interests are well represented.
+After obtaining the Order for Restitution and Abstract of Judgment (#CR-110), a victim may pursue collection of the debt on his/her own, or may contact a judgment collection service or collections attorney for expert advice and to ensure that his/her interests are well represented.

 California Department of Corrections